brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ## Structure

-^ And that's the more difficult part, because changing things here, also affects other people.
+^ As you can imagine, this the more difficult part, because now we're messing with things others are also affected by.

 ---